A Homogenization Approach for Gradient-Dominated Stochastic Optimization: SHSODM for Gradient-Dominated Stochastic Optimization

-\begin{remark}[Comparison with SCRN] Our sample complexity results match the one of SCRN \citep{masiha2022stochastic}, which is the only existing paper studying the performance of second-order methods on gradient-dominated functions.
-However, our SHSODM does not need to solve linear systems, hence the per-iteration cost of our algorithm is less than SCRN.
-The claim is validated by the numerical experiments in \cref{section:numerical}. \end{remark} We also give the sample complexity of SHSODM when \cref{asp:gd_wdom} holds with $\alpha=1$, which corresponds to policy optimization in reinforcement learning. \begin{corollary}[Reinforcement Learning] Suppose that the function $F(\cdot)$ satisfies some mild assumptions and \cref{asp:gd_wdom} with equation \eqref{eq:wgd} for $ \alpha = 1 $.
-Then, \cref{algo:hsodm} outputs a solution $ \bx_K $ such that $ \mathbb{E}[F(\bx_K)-F(\bx^*)]<\epsilon + \epsilon_{\text{weak}}$ with a sample complexity of $ O(\epsilon ^{-2.5}) $. \end{corollary} As a byproduct, we study the performance of HSODM for deterministic gradient-dominated optimization.
-We show that it matches the convergence rate previously known for CRN \citep{nesterov_cubic_2006}. \begin{corollary}[Deterministic Gradient-Dominated Optimization] In the deterministic setting, the iteration complexity of HSODM becomes $ O(\epsilon ^{-3/( 2\alpha ) +1}) $ when $ \alpha \in [ 1,3/2)$, $ O\left(\log( 1/\epsilon ) \right)$ when $ \alpha =3/2$, and $ O\left(\log\log( 1/\epsilon ) \right)$ when $ \alpha \in ( 3/2,2]$.
-The proof is similar to the one of \cref{thm:hsodm}. \end{corollary}
+In the context of policy-based RL, \cref{asp:gd_wdom} holds with equation \cref{eq:wgd} for $\alpha = 1$.
+The following corollary emphasizes the sample complexity of SHSODM under this specific setting, which is used in our numerical experiments. \begin{corollary}[Informal, Sample Complexity for Policy-Based RL] Under policy-based RL, \cref{assum:smooth} and \cref{asp:var} hold.
+Moreover, \cref{asp:gd_wdom} holds with equation \cref{eq:wgd} for $ \alpha = 1 $.
+Then, \cref{algo:hsodm} outputs a solution $ \bx_K $ such that $ \mathbb{E}[F(\bx_K)-F(\bx^*)]<\epsilon + \epsilon_{\text{weak}}$ with a sample complexity of $ \mathcal{O}(\epsilon ^{-2.5}) $. \end{corollary} As a byproduct, we also study the performance of the deterministic counterpart of SHSODM for the gradient-dominated function.
+The next corollary shows it matches the convergence rate proved for CRN \citep{nesterov2006cubic}, and still avoids solving the linear system. \begin{corollary}[Deterministic Setting] Under the gradient-dominated deterministic setting, the iteration complexity of the deterministic counterpart of SHSODM is $ \mathcal{O}(\epsilon ^{-3/( 2\alpha ) +1}) $ when $ \alpha \in [ 1,3/2)$, $ O\left(\log( 1/\epsilon ) \right)$ when $ \alpha =3/2$, and $ O\left(\log\log( 1/\epsilon ) \right)$ when $ \alpha \in ( 3/2,2]$. \end{corollary}

-\section{SHSODM with Variance Reduction}
+\subsection{SHSODM with Variance Reduction}

-In this section, we enhance the sample complexity of SHSODM via the variance reduction techniques.
-In particular, we develop a variant of SHSODM with the SPIDER technique introduced in \citep{fang2018spider}.